ats89/rb-10-liri-node-app/README.md

 ### What Each Command Should Do

-4. `node liri.js do-what-it-says`
- * Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.
-     * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.
-     * Feel free to change the text in that document to test out the feature for other commands.

 ### BONUS

 * In addition to logging the data to your terminal/bash window, output the data to a .txt file called `log.txt`.